mahagovind/tipCalculator/README.md

 * Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user  doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 Comments:
+* Added a suggested tip amount (based on service) screen and the option in the settings screen to turn this feature on or off
 * Added the option to enter the number of people to share the tip
 * Added a control to choose custom tip value - apart from predefined values of 18, 20 and 22 percent.
 * Added dark theme in settings to switch color theme